-Our Da Hong Pao Big Red Robe is a wonderfully articulate tea that has a distinctive profile with a classic ‘Wuyi Rock’ character.
+This Special version of our Da Hong Pao undergoes a more masterful blending and lengthier roasting from higher grade leaves when compared to our Classic version.
+It creates a wonderfully articulate tea that has a distinctive profile with a classic ‘Wuyi Rock’ character.
 The leaves are slowly baked during processing resulting in a ‘roasted’ or ‘charcoal’ character.
-This quality does diminish with time so some people prefer to slightly age their Da Hong Pao before brewing it.
-The dark leaves are twisted rather than rolled, which is a technique most commonly employed in Wuyi.
+This quality does diminish with time so some people prefer to slightly age their tea before brewing it.
 The liquor has a roasted aroma with floral hints.
 The taste is very long lasting and very comforting.
 The character is stony and mineral with a sweet aftertaste that has exotic floral notes running through it.
 A beautifully satisfying drink!

 We suggest brewing parameters of 90°C for 3-4 minutes according to your taste, brewing 4 or more times.
 For best results brew gong fu style.